-Five days later the patient deteriorated again – losing consciousness.
-C.T. angiography again suggested basilar artery tip occlusion, and the patient underwent a third angiography and a thrombectomy (the third time in one month).
-A single-pass stentriever thrombectomy from the basilar tip full recanalization was achieved (TICI 3)(picture 1).
-After the thrombectomy an investigative angiography was made attempting to cross the occlusion of the subclavian artery, with no success.
-In addition, an aspiration attempt with Sofia 6 (microvention) was made from the proximal area of the occlusion with minimal recanalization achieved (picture 2).
-We noticed multiple large clots in the catheter which supported our impression that the subclavian occlusion was the source for the recurrent strokes.
-At this point, a decision was made to completely occlude the origin of the right vertebral artery with coils in order to prevent further embolic events through this path.
+Five days later, the patient’s condition deteriorated again, and she lost consciousness.
+Computed tomography angiography again suggested an occlusion at the tip of the basilar artery, and the patient underwent angiography and a thrombectomy (the third time in 1 month).
+After a single-pass stentriever thrombectomy from the basilar tip, full recanalization was achieved (TICI 3)(Figure 1).
+After the thrombectomy, investigative angiography was conducted in an attempt to cross the occlusion of the subclavian artery, with no success.
+In addition, an aspiration attempt with a SOFIA 6 catheter (MicroVention, Inc, Aliso Viejo, California) was conducted from the proximal area of the occlusion, with minimal recanalization achieved (Figure 2).
+We noticed multiple large clots in the catheter, which supported our impression that the subclavian occlusion was the source of the recurrent strokes.
+At this point, a decision was made to completely occlude the origin of the right vertebral artery with coils to prevent further embolic events through this path.
 A successful occlusion of the vessel was performed.
-After the sacrifice of the vessel, a run from contralateral vertebral artery showed an excellent filling of the basilar artery and its branches with a retrograde filling of the right vertebral artery down to V2 cervical part (picture 3).
+After the sacrifice of the vessel, a run from the contralateral vertebral artery showed excellent filling of the basilar artery and its branches, with retrograde filling of the right vertebral artery down to the V2 cervical segment (Figure 3).
 After the procedure, the patient woke up with no significant new deficits.

-The patient completed her rehabilitation and discharged home with minor deficits.
-Currently, four months free of new strokes since last episode.
-An ultrasound of the shoulder showed the shoulder has sustained trauma to soft tissues, which may explain the damage to the subclavian artery and nearby tissues.
-When asked, the patient mentioned an injury to the right shoulder sustained during a volleyball game, thereafter suffering a mild tendernesss in that region (but not severe enough to necessitate a medical workup).
+The patient completed her rehabilitation and was discharged home with minor deficits.
+Four months later, she had remained free of new strokes.
+An ultrasound of the shoulder showed that the shoulder had sustained trauma to soft tissues, which may explain the damage to the subclavian artery and nearby tissues.
+When asked, the patient mentioned an injury to the right shoulder sustained during a volleyball game; thereafter, she experienced mild tenderness in that region, but not severe enough to necessitate a medical workup.

 Discussion

-We report here a very unusual case of a healthy 56-year-old woman, who suffered three life threatening strokes at the same territory in less then one month.
-The fact that this patient was able to survive three basilar tip occlusions and subsequent thrombectomies (and remained independent, with MRS of 2) is very unusual.
+We report here a very unusual case of a healthy 56-year-old woman who suffered 3 life-threatening strokes at the same area in less than 1 month.
+The fact that this patient was able to survive 3 basilar-tip occlusions and subsequent thrombectomies and remain independent, with a modified Rankin Scale score of 2, is very unusual.
 In addition, the etiology underlying these strokes is extremely unusual.
-We speculate that an occlusive dissection of the subclavian artery secondary to micro-trauma, slightly distal to the vertebral artery origin, was the source of these embolic episodes.
+We speculate that an occlusive dissection of the subclavian artery slightly distal to the origin of the vertebral artery, secondary to microtrauma, was the source of these embolic episodes.

-Spontaneous or minimally traumatic subclavian dissection is rare and was therefore researched and studied in a small number of publications4-11.
-Another possible reason this diagnosis is rare may lay in the fact it may spontaneously resolve and its minor-to-no symptoms.
+Spontaneous or minimally traumatic subclavian dissection is rare and has therefore been researched and studied in few publications.4,7-9,16-19 Possible reasons for the rarity of this diagnosis are that it may spontaneously resolve and that it has minor to no symptoms.
 These factors may cause subclavian dissection to be underdiagnosed.
-The precise pathogenesis of any arterial dissection is unclear; however, it has been associated with hypertension, trauma, vasculopathy, migraine, drug abuse, or minimal trauma associated with sports10.
+The precise pathogenesis of any arterial dissection is unclear; however, subclavian dissection has been associated with hypertension, trauma, vasculopathy, migraine, drug abuse, and minimal trauma associated with sports.4

-Garewal et al. Described a none occlusive subclavian dissection proximal to the vertebral artery origin that caused multiple strokes.
-It was treated with conservatively with anticoagulation, not needing thrombectomy4.
+Garewal and Selhorst described a nonocclusive subclavian dissection proximal to the origin of the vertebral artery that caused multiple strokes.
+It was treated conservatively with anticoagulation and did not need thrombectomy.7

-Ananthakrishnan et al. described a case of a 62-year-old who spontaneously developed left-arm pain, mild dizziness, and absent distal left-sided pulses secondary to a dissection of the proximal subclavian artery and vertebral artery root9.
-The patient was treated successfully with a subclavian stent.
+Ananthakrishnan et al described a case of a 62-year-old who spontaneously developed left-arm pain, mild dizziness, and absent distal left-sided pulses secondary to a dissection of the proximal subclavian artery and vertebral artery root.9 The patient was treated successfully with a subclavian stent.